-Nearly 50 years ago, the first marketing email ever was sent.
+Nearly 50 years ago, the first marketing email ever was sent out by Gary Thuerk.
 It reached 400 customers and generated sales of $13 million!
 This successful marketing move caught on, and today, email marketing is still going strong.

 In the 90s, the medium picked up momentum among marketers, so much so that that regulations were set in place to protect consumers from unwanted spam.
 This paved the way for the new environment of email marketing -- consumer discretion.

 In order to have a successful email marketing campaign, you have to keep your customers engaged.
 Otherwise, they can easily (and legally) unsubscribe.
 The main reason people unsubscribe is because they get too many emails.